MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-eaime.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting controls the live sticker feature, which uses an online service to provide stickers online.

 If you enable this policy setting, the functionality associated with this feature is turned on, the user's keyboard input is sent to Microsoft to generate the live stickers, and the user won't be able to turn it off.